zjykzj/zjykzj/profile.md

 * 2021 - Now
   * Computer Vision Development Engineer in YOYO;
-  * Responsible for the development and deployment of edge image search engine, including the identification of non-standard products such as vegetables / fruits / dry goods / snacks and the model deployment on NPU development board.
+  * Responsible for the development and deployment of image retrieval engine in edge devices, including the identification of non-standard products such as vegetables / fruits / dry goods / snacks and the model deployment on NPU development board.
 * 2021 - 2021
   * Machine Vision Development Engineer in Webace-I3C;
   * Engineering development, involving the fields of object detection, video understanding and OCR.